JuergenFleiss/atrain_core/README.md

 The paper introducing aTrain has been published in the Journal of Behavioral and Experimental Finance.
 Please cite the published paper if you used aTrain for your research: [Take the aTrain.
 Introducing an Interface for the Accessible Transcription of Interviews.](https://www.sciencedirect.com/science/article/pii/S2214635024000066)

-## Becoming a developer
-Please refer to [Developer wiki page](https://github.com/JuergenFleiss/aTrain/wiki/Development:-Branching,-contributing-and-releases) for the details on how to contribute to the project and other useful information for developers.

 ## About aTrain